Morongo Casino, Resort & Spa: Hotel

 Morongo's hotel accommodates guests in 272 standard rooms, 32 double-bay suites, and six casitas, the latter of which are located on an upper level surrounding the pool.

 Restaurants

 Morongo's restaurants include the penthouse restaurant Cielo, Serrano (24-Hour Cafe), Tacos & Tequila, Sunset Bar & Grill, Natural 9 Noodle Company, and the Potrero Canyon Buffet, as well as a food court.

 Sports

 Boxing

 Boxing cards are held at Morongo Casino, Resort & Spa.

-Mixed Martial Arts
+Mixed martial arts

 Morongo Casino, Resort & Spa hosts MMA fight cards at the Morongo Outdoor Pavilion.

 Transportation

 Several private bus companies offer service to the casino, as well as Amtrak Thruway buses from Fullerton station.
-At Fullerton, guests can connect to Amtrak’s Pacific Surfliner and Southwest Chief.
+At Fullerton, passengers can connect to Amtrak’s Pacific Surfliner and Southwest Chief.
 These Amtrak lines provide service to Los Angeles, San Diego, San Luis Obispo and Chicago.
-Guests can also connect to Metrolink’s 91/Perris Valley Line and Orange County Line for service to Los Angeles, Oceanside and Perris.
+Passengers can also connect to Metrolink’s 91/Perris Valley Line and Orange County Line for service to Los Angeles, Oceanside and Perris.